phantomjinx/docker-dsbuilder/README.md

 When started, the wildfly server in the docker image will perform as if it was installed locally on the host.

-For an overview of getting started with Data Services Builder please see the [Getting Started](https://developer.jboss.org/wiki/GettingStartedWithDataServicesBuilder).
+For an overview of getting started with Data Services Builder please see the [Getting Started](https://developer.jboss.org/wiki/GettingStartedWithDataServicesBuilder) article.